Stochastic Modelling of Symmetric Positive Definite Material Tensors

-These are how to ensure the requirement listed above in \fsec{Ssec:group-inv}, namely how to ensure positive definiteness through an appropriate representation, and at the same time ensure the symmetry class of the corresponding mean and each single realisation.
-We shall employ the afore mentioned scaling distance--- $\vartheta_S$ (\feq{Eq:scal-dist} in Appendix~\ref{App:metrics-SPD}), based on the product Lie group distance $\vartheta_P$ (\feq{Eq:prod-Lie-dist} in Appendix~\ref{App:metrics-SPD}) ---as it allows the desired fine control of size / strength and orientation, as well as making it easy to ensure positive definiteness.
+These are how to ensure the requirement listed above in \fsec{Ssec:group-inv}, namely how to ensure positive definiteness through an appropriate representation, and at the same time ensure the symmetry class of the corresponding mean and each single realisation. \rvsi{One may note that we have defined $\PosSymSecRankSpace$ as an \emph{open convex cone} in $\SymSecRankSpace$, which means that all elements $\genSecTensor\in\PosSymSecRankSpace$ are positive definite.
+Thus any average or mean, which in a vector space is located in the convex hull of the support of the probability distribution will also be positive definite.
+In our approach in \fsec{Sec:StoModel} this is ensured by modelling the logarithms of the eigenvalues.
+A slightly different situation may arise when \cite{drydenEtal2009, DrydenEtal2010} experimental or measured covariance matrices are averaged.
+Such matrices may be rank deficient, i.e.\ singular, or symmetric positive but \emph{not} definite, and thus geometrically on the boundary $\partial\,\PosSymSecRankSpace$ of the convex cone of positive definite matrices.
+In this case the arithmetic mean may also be singular and thus not positive definite, but the other Fréchet means may more readily give an average in the interior of the cone, and hence a positive definite mean.}

+\rvsi{In the following \fsec{Sec:StoModel}, where the modelling of SPD tensors based on the chosen representation is described in more detail, such a Fréchet mean will be used.
+To avoid the afore mentioned swelling, fattening, and shrinking effects, the distance function we shall employ for this mean will be the scaling distance--- $\vartheta_S$ (\feq{Eq:scal-dist} in Appendix~\ref{App:metrics-SPD}), and often for simplicity just the product Lie group distance $\vartheta_P$ (\feq{Eq:prod-Lie-dist} in Appendix~\ref{App:metrics-SPD}) on which it is based, and which agrees with it for not too large variations---as it allows the desired fine control of size / strength and orientation, as well as making it easy to ensure positive definiteness.}